aoloe/scribus-manual-philosophy/NOTES.md

 - master pages as a background (+scrapbook, ...)
 - avoid using the "story editor" (ctrl-t) except for the cases where you really need it (double click a text field to enter the edit mode, press esc to leave the edit mode and display the "window > properties" palette for formatting your text)
 - ESC key for leaving the current edit mode and go back, step by step, to the original unselected state.

+I created a master page template.
+When I go into edit mode and add pages with the chosen template, the text or image blocks are not accessible to enter elements?
+This is nonsense.
+Where is the time saved by making a master page template and having to retrace the frames to enter text or images?

+that's because common items tend to have far more exceptions, than what you expect when carefully set up the "templates" before starting the layout.

+in scribus, master pages are some sort of background for the pages.

+use them for:

+- guides
+- page numbers
+- whatever is *exactly* the same on *every* page based on that master page

+if you want to get some help, for creating "similar" items on your pages you can use:

+- styles
+- the scrapbook and symbols
+- text variables

+mix them at your liking and you will be able to create your document in a "positive" way (and never ask yourself: how can i remove the image borders but only on this specific page?)